 First, go through the Business Wizard on this site.
-After answering a few questions about your business, you will receive a checklist of agencies to contact, the reason to contact them, and a link to each agency’s website.
+After answering a few questions about your business, you will receive a checklist of agencies to contact with a link to their websites and the reason to contact them.
 Only business activities requiring special licenses or permits are listed in the Business Wizard.
 If your particular business activity is not listed, you should still complete the Wizard and answer the questions about employees and the business entity type you plan to register.
 Then visit the Legal Structure and Assumed Business Name sections of this site for help in choosing and registering a business entity form and business name.

 To find out if you need a business license, call your local city clerk’s office.
-Some communities license only a few business activities; others license all businesses.
+Some communities license only a few business activities; others license all businesses, including home-based ones.
 If you plan to sell a product, you will need to secure a sales tax permit from the Idaho State Tax Commission.

 For help in establishing or expanding your business, see Assistance Resources.
 Under “Business Formation and Expansion“ you will see a link to SCORE, a division of the Small Business Administration that works with start-ups.
-If you are an established business, contact the Idaho Small Business Development Center.
+If you are an established business, contact the Idaho Small Business Development Center in your area.